saxond/bill/README.md

 https://start.spring.io

 Be sure to add dependencies and add the web components.
-I called the artifact server, downloaded it, then unziped it:
+I named the artifact `server`, downloaded it, then unziped it:

     unzip ~/Downloads/server.zip